LQR471814/js-comptime/README.md

 ### Tour

-The `js-comptime` compiler adds metaprogramming capabilities to javascript via the `$comptime` label.
+The `jscomptime` compiler adds metaprogramming capabilities to javascript via the `$comptime` label.

 #### Code execution